 If neurosurgery is required to remove a lesion in the brain causing uncontrollable seizures or to remove a brain tumor, one goal is to avoid or minimize removal of brain tissue important to the functions described above. fMRI can be a useful non-invasive method to identify important functional areas prior to surgery.

 Although fMRI can be a very useful tool, it does have limitations.
 It is usually not appropriate for individuals with metal braces or metal implants, and it does require the individual to lie still and follow instructions in order to produce useful results.
 Some fMRI tasks can be carried out with sedation under special circumstances.
-If the patient (such as a child) has needed sedation in the past for medical tests, please let us know so we may help decide the best fMRI procedure.
+If your child has needed sedation in the past for medical tests, please let us know so we can help decide the best fMRI procedure.